The Hunger Games

 The Hunger Games is a series of young adult dystopian novels written by American author Suzanne Collins.
-The first three novels are part of a trilogy following teenage protagonist Katniss Everdeen, and the fourth book is a prequel set 64 years before the original.
+The series consists of a trilogy that follows teenage protagonist Katniss Everdeen, and two prequels.
+The Hunger Games universe is a dystopia set in Panem, a North American country consisting of the wealthy Capitol and 13 districts in varying states of poverty.

+Every year, two children, one boy and one girl, from the first 12 districts are selected via lottery to participate in a compulsory televised subjugation, disguised as a battle royale death match called "The Hunger Games", a spectacle of brutality and survival orchestrated by the powerful to maintain their grip on the weak.
+The minimum age requirement for participation in the Hunger Games is 12, and the number of tickets put into the lottery increases by one every year.
+However, children could choose to enter their name an unlimited number of additional times, with every additional ticket put into the lottery being worth a set of food rations for the entrant's family.
+Aided by nuclear weaponry, the last district, District 13, avoided participation in the Hunger Games by successfully rebelling against the Capitol and moving underground, following a secret peace treaty.

 The novels in the trilogy are titled The Hunger Games (2008), Catching Fire (2009), and Mockingjay (2010).
-Each was adapted for film, establishing The Hunger Games film series, with the film adaptation of Mockingjay split into two feature-length motion pictures.
-The first two books in the series were both New York Times best sellers, and Mockingjay topped all US bestseller lists upon its release.
-By the time the film adaptation of The Hunger Games was released in 2012, the publisher had reported over 26 million Hunger Games trilogy books in print, including movie tie-in books.
+Each was adapted into a film, forming The Hunger Games film series, with Mockingjay split into two feature-length motion pictures.
+The first two books were both New York Times best sellers, and Mockingjay topped all US bestseller lists upon its release.
+By the time the film adaptation of The Hunger Games was released in 2012, over 26 million copies of the trilogy were in print, including movie tie-in books.
+As of 2023, the series has sold over 100 million copies worldwide and continues to be a significant influence in young adult literature and popular culture.

-The Hunger Games universe is a dystopia set in Panem, a North American country consisting of the wealthy Capitol and 13 districts in varying states of poverty.
-Every year, children from the first 12 districts are selected via lottery to participate in a compulsory televised battle royale death match called The Hunger Games.

-The 13th district was also subjected to this, but they led a rebellion against the Capitol and brought them to surrender.
-Since District 13 specialized in nuclear weaponry, the Capitol quickly surrendered and agreed to a peace deal.
-They both agreed that the residents of District 13 would all move underground and the land above would be bombed to make it seem like the Capitol had won.